A1trialist/LPG/README.md

 This repository contains artifact of our USENIX Security'26 paper *LPG: Raise Your Location Privacy Game in Direct-to-Cell LEO Satellite Networks*.

-LPG is a framework for protecting location privacy at the protocol layer operating on an our academic satellite.
+LPG is a framework for protecting location privacy at the protocol level operating on an our academic satellite.

 The LEO satellite used in our experiments are not for commercial use, only for acadamic research.
 It replicates the satellite structure for COTS computing devices to minimize the impact of unrelated factors.
 Due to the double-blindness and licensing restrictions, we do not disclose all parameters, protocols and agreement contents of the satellite.
 We only make those contents that have no impact on the safety of satellite operation publicly available, and they can prove the conclusions and procedures of LPG.

 This repository provides artifacts about LPG, and it also could help the community understand how to conduct experiments on acadamic satellites.

-## Hardware Settings

-Our in-orbit testbed consists of three main components:

-**LEO Satellite:** An academic COTS LEO satellite equipped with two commodity servers (8-core ARM processors, 16 GB DDR4 RAM, 256 GB storage) as payload.

-**Ground Server:** A terrestrial server acting as the MNO, with an Intel Xeon Gold 6330 CPU and 256 GB of RAM.

-**User Equipment (UE):** Two commodity phones, a Xiaomi 14 Ultra and a Google Pixel 9 Pro, used for end-to-end testing.

 ## On-Board Satellite Experiment Procedures